technotarek/timeliner/README.md

 *	screen.css was divided into two separate files, demo.css and timeliner.css
 *	"timelineContainer" ==> "timeline-container"
 *	"timelineMajor" ==> "timeline-wrapper"
-*	"timelineMajorMarker" ==> "timeline-year"
+*	"timelineMajorMarker" ==> "timeline-time"
-*	"timelineMinor" ==> "timeline-event"
+*	"timelineMinor" ==> "timeline-series"
-*	"timelineEvent" ==> "timeline-event-ex"
+*	"timelineEvent" ==> "timeline-event-content"

-To resolve these changes, you can either update your markup or use the new customization options introducted with v2.0 to reflect the old element naming conventions.
+To resolve these changes, you can either update your markup or in most case use the new customization options introducted with v2.0.
 For example, you could use the new "timelineSection" option to change the selector from "timeline-wrapper" back to "timelineMajor".
-Otherwise, simply replace your original timeliner javascript and css files with the new ones (noting new file names).
+Otherwise, simply replace your original timeliner javascript and css files with the 2.x versions.

 In addition, note: